Chloroxylenol/ pramoxine drops

 Brand Name: Examples include PramOtic and Uni-Otic

-Chloroxylenol/ pramoxine drops is used for:
+Chloroxylenol/ pramoxine drops are used for:

 Treating certain infections of the outer ear canal.
 It is also used to control itching caused by these infections.
 It may also be used for other conditions as determined by your doctor.